Bilevel Optimization and Heuristic Algorithms for Integrating Latent Demand into the Design of Large-Scale Transit Systems: Heuristic Algorithms and Design Properties

-Algorithm \mynameref{rho_GAGR} is the same as Algorithm \mynameref{rho_GRAD}, except that it uses Algorithm \mynameref{alg:m_GRRE} instead of solving ODMTS-DFD to obtain a network design.
-This design decision makes it possible for Algorithm \mynameref{rho_GAGR} to explore many more designs than Algorithm \mynameref{rho_GRAD}.
-Algorithm \mynameref{rho_GAGR} shares the same terminating criteria with Algorithm \mynameref{rho_GRAD}.
+Algorithm~\mynameref{alg:rho_GAGR} is the same as Algorithm~\mynameref{alg:rho_GRAD}, except that it uses Algorithm~\mynameref{alg:eta_GRRE} as its subroutine instead of solving the {\sc TN-DFD} problem to obtain a network design.
+This design decision makes it possible for Algorithm~\mynameref{alg:rho_GAGR} to explore many more designs than Algorithm~\mynameref{alg:rho_GRAD}.
+Algorithm~\mynameref{alg:rho_GAGR} shares the same terminating criteria with Algorithm~\mynameref{alg:rho_GRAD}.
+The full algorithm is presented in Appendix~\ref{sect:heuristic_algorithm_appendix}.